wre9-tesh/Frontend-mentor-projects/README.md

-# freecode-camp-Responsive-Web-Design
+#Responsive-Web-Design

-This is a repo for my solutions of the <Strong>Responsive Web Design</strong> certifictaion course
+This is a repo for my solutions of the <Strong>Responsive Web Design</strong> certifictaion course and <strong>Frontend-mentor Challanges </strong>